 It’s easy to fall into the comparison trap, or talk yourself out of writing because it may not be perfect first time around.
 Trust me, drafting is my biggest struggle.

 It doesn’t matter how ‘successful’ you are as a writer.
 There’s always someone further along their journey also struggling with self-doubt.

 Helen Garner, widely regarded as one of Australia’s best writers, spoke at the Word for Word Festival about facing the blank page of every new project with the same dread and feeling like she can’t string two words together.

 The good news is that the very nature of writing means you have the chance to always improve.
 I’m such a nerd that embracing the challenge to always push myself further is part of the fun when it comes to words.

-An unexpected bonus of being in a regional newsroom has been the chance to help other reporters hone their skills during my editing shifts.
-I get a real thrill every time I read their work and see my tips in action.
-This process has helped my gain confidence in my own abilities and is one of the reasons why I want to now help you, dear readers.
+During my five years as a regional newspaper reporter, I helped other reporters hone their skills.
+I got a real thrill every time I read their work and saw my tips in action.
+This process helped my gain confidence in my own abilities and is one of the reasons why I want to now help you, dear readers.

 Take time to read widely

 This seems fairly obvious, right?
 You enjoy writing because you enjoy reading.
-But I’ve found that reading for enjoyment is one of the first things to go when I’m busy or stressed.
+However, I’ve found that reading for enjoyment is one of the first things to go when I’m busy or stressed.

 Maybe you don’t consider yourself much of a reader, but you like blogging?
 This advice still applies.
 Reading widely doesn’t just mean reading a lot of books; read magazines, news articles, poetry or blogs.